SvenMichaelKlose/nipkow/README.md

 This a real–time multimedia tape player for the unexpanded Commodore VIC-20.
 It plays pulse–width modulated audio from tape which you may stop, resume, rewind or fast-forward like a regular music cassette.
-Its output is roughly four bits at ~&kHz sampling rate.
+Its output is roughly four bits at 4-6kHz sampling rate.

 To make tapes audio recording equipment is required.